material-motion/tools/creating_a_github_repository.md

 # Creating a GitHub repository

-GitHub repository creation on the `material-motion` org is restricted to a small set of Googlers.
+GitHub repository creation rights for the `material-motion` org is restricted to a small set of Googlers.

 ## Conventions